 This extensive report identified a portion of the property (southwestern portion) as mesic hammock and qualifies as significant upland habitat.
-However, the proposed zoning proposes to take the proactive step to place the core significant upland habitat area into a Conservation (C-1) designation to identify and protect the resource.
-Therefore, the proposed zoning change creates a zoning map that better addresses/protects these resources.
+However, the proposed land use change proposes to take the proactive step to place the core significant upland habitat area into a Conservation future land use designation to identify and protect the resource.
+Therefore, this proposed land use change creates a land use map that better addresses/protects these resources.